dragonflyoss/Dragonfly/ROADMAP.md

-# Roadmap
+# ROADMAP

+## CNCF Ecosystem

+* Deploy SuperNode using Helm in Kubernetes
+* Deploy dfget & dfdaemon using DaemonSet in Kubernetes
+* Integration with Harbor: preheat image feature

-## Functionality
+## Security

-* Support private image in dfdaemon
+* Support private container image
-* Support authentication in SuperNode
+* Support authentication in SuperNode API
-* Support transmission securely
+* Different encryption algorithm in data transmission

+## Efficiency

+* Dynamic downloading rate limiting and scheduling algorithm
+* Use IPFS to share block datas between SuperNodes

+## Openness

-* Add solution for SuperNode's downgrading
+* Plug-In policy for CNCF projects
-* Preheat file or image
+* Highly user-customized modules
-* Refactor superNode with Golang
+* Refactor SuperNode with Golang
-* Support working among multi-zones

-## Test

-* Add more unit test
-* Add more integration test

-## Documents

-* Add QuickStart
-* Add troubleshooting

-## Ecosystem
+## Scalability

-* Support deploying SuperNode with Helm in Kubernetes
-* Support deploying dfclient and dfdaemon with DaemonSet mode in Kubernetes
+* Simplify the complexity of scaling SuperNodes in Kubernetes

+## Stability

+* Cluster the SuperNode to decrease possibility of failure